Lateef-Azeez/Walmart-Sales-Data-Analysis-SQL/README.md

 * Empowered data-driven decision-making.

 ### This project showcases my expertise in leveraging SQL for Data Analysis and also highlights my ability to drive informed decisions and optimize business operations.

-For query details, refer to Walmart Sales Data Analysis.sql